-Finally, the Algorithm iterates over MUT's statements, $\{s_0, \ldots, s_m\}$ , and determines the statements that k% of their tokens overlap with the attended tokens in ATkn (Lines 8-10).
+Finally, the Algorithm iterates over MUT's statements, $\{s_0, \ldots, s_m\}$, and determines the statements that k% of their tokens overlap with the attended tokens in ATkn (Lines 8-10).
 Such statements indicate the buggy statements in cases that the predicted label for a $\langle t_i, m_i \rangle$ pair is "fail".
-The intuition here is that since the number of buggy lines is limited, according to the Generalized Pigeonhole Principle [10], there is at least one statement with more than k% tokens among attended tokens ATkn.
+The intuition here is that since the number of buggy lines is limited, according to the Generalized Pigeonhole Principle [86], there is at least one statement with more than k% tokens among attended tokens ATkn.

-4.4.2 Embedding Analysis.
+4.4.2 Embedding Analysis

 SEER relies on visualization techniques to validate the separation of the buggy and correct MUT representations in the embedding space.
 Given the high dimensionality of embedding vectors, however, the first step in the embedding analysis is reducing the dimension of representations.
-Dimensionality reduction algorithms such as PCA [53], LDA [70], and tSNE [29]
+Dimensionality reduction algorithms such as PCA [87], LDA [88], and tSNE [89] concentrate on placing dissimilar data points far apart in a lower dimension representation.